Last Updated on August 6, 2022 by The Health Master

 CS: Civil Surgeon

 DCO: Drugs Control Officer

-All the medical stores / pharmacies (Retailers / Wholesalers) have to maintain the various records as per Drugs and Cosmetics Act 1940, and Rules framed thereunder.
-Here are list of records / documents all the medical stores / pharmacies (Retailers / Wholesalers) have to maintain / keep in the premises.
-They have to produce the said records / documents before the notified Inspector when asked:
+All the medical stores/pharmacies (retailers/wholesalers) have to maintain the various records as per the Drugs and Cosmetics Act, 1940, and the Rules are framed thereunder.
+Here is a list of records/documents all the medical stores/pharmacies (Retailers / Wholesalers) have to maintain/keep in the premises.
+They have to produce the said records or documents before the notified inspector when asked: